In this article:

 Peanuts belong to the legume family, which implies they are sources of plant proteins.
 But there is more to their nutritional reserve than just that.

-Peanut butter provides essential vitamins and minerals, including vitamins E, B3, B6, magnesium, manganese, iron, zinc, and folate.
+- Peanut butter provides essential vitamins and minerals, including vitamins E, B3, and B6, magnesium, manganese, iron, zinc, and folate.
 It also provides about 558 mg of potassium while containing only 17 mg of sodium so long as the nuts are unsalted.
 This makes for an excellent potassium-to-sodium ratio, which is vital for maintaining a healthy electrolyte balance in the body.
-(2)
+(2) The protein and dietary fiber found in these nuts promote satiety and keep you full for longer, thereby reducing your overall food intake.
+Also, not all the energy from peanuts is absorbed.
+(3)

 Homemade Peanut Butter Recipe